dvberkel/schreier-sims/README.md

 Setup
 -----

+### googletest

 We are relying on [googletest][] to provide a unit testing framework.
 This repository uses version [1.7.0][gtest-1.7.0].

+### Makefile

+A 'Makefile' is present to automate the task of compiling and linking.
+Tweak the 'Makefile' to point it to the location of the [googletest][] files.

 [schreier-sims]: http://en.wikipedia.org/wiki/Schreier%E2%80%93Sims_algorithm
 [c++]: http://en.wikipedia.org/wiki/C++